 - 1. An applicant for admission as a transient student must be present from the Registrar of the institution last attended a statement recommending admission as a transient student.
 The statement should include the courses in which the student will be permitted to enroll. - 2.
-The Director of Recruitment and Admissions at Georgia Southwestern State University must have evidence that the institution which the student previously attended is an accredited institution. - 3.
-Even though the institution that the student last attended is an accredited institution, the Director of Recruitment and Admissions at Georgia Southwestern State University may reject the application if there is reason to believe that the quality of the educational program of that institution is unsatisfactory. - 4.
-An applicant will be accepted as a transient student only if the applicant's previous academic work appears satisfactory.
+The Director of Recruitment and Admissions at Georgia Southwestern State University must have evidence that the institution which the student previously attended is an accredited institution. - Even though the institution that the student last attended is an accredited institution, the Director of Recruitment and Admissions at Georgia Southwestern State University may reject the application if there is reason to believe that the quality of the educational program of that institution is unsatisfactory. - 4.
+An applicant will be accepted as a transient student only if the applicant's previous academic work

+- appearssatisfactory.
 The Director of Recruitment and Admissions shall have the right to require the applicant to submit a transcript of previous college work. - 5.
 Since the University is primarily obligated to its regularly enrolled students, Georgia Southwestern State University will consider the acceptance of transient students only when their acceptance will cause no hardship to the University or its regularly enrolled students. - 6.
 Transient students must present proof of lawful presence and required immunizations prior to enrollment. - 7.
-Because transient students are not working toward a GSW degree, transient students will not be assigned an academic advisor, will not have credit from other colleges evaluated and will not attend a new student Orientation.
+Because transient students are not working toward a GSW degree, transient students will not be assigned an academic advisor, will not have credit from other colleges evaluated and will not attend a new studentOrientation.
 Transient students are also not eligible for financial aid from GSW. - 8.
 If English is not the student's first language, the transient student must show proof of English proficiency.
-Choose one of the following ways to prove proficiency: - Critical Reading/Writing SAT score of 470 or ACT English or Reading score of 17. - Submit a TOEFL score of at least 193 on the computer-based exam. - Take the equivalent of English 1101 and 1102 (first year composition) at an accredited US institution and earn a minimum 2.0 combined GPA for the two courses.
-This must be reflected on an official transcript. - A band score of 6.5 or better on the IELTS. - Submit proof of an earned bachelor's degree at an accredited USinstitution
+Choose one of the following ways to prove proficiency: - Critical Reading/Writing SAT score of 470 or ACT English or Reading score of 17. - Submit a TOEFL score of at least 193 on the computer-based exam. - Take the equivalent of English 1101 and 1102 (first year composition) at an accredited US institutionand earn a minimum 2.0 combined GPA for the two courses.
+This must be reflected on an official transcript. - A band score of 6.5 or better on the IELTS. - Submit proof of an earned bachelor's degree at an accredited US institution applications from international students interested in attending GSW.
+Students should go to the following website for application and admission information: